 It’s easy to get started with Kalido by signing up here:

 Sign up with an email address and Kalido will guide you through the first steps to set up your Profile and account details.
-We can also arrange for employees of an organisation to log in using Active Directory, once they’ve entered their work email address.
+We can also arrange for employees of an organisation to have SSO (single sign on) by logging in using Active Directory, once they’ve entered their work email address.

 Don’t forget to keep an eye out for an email from Kalido to verify your account.
 Accounts without a verified email address will be deleted after 48 hours.
 But don’t worry, we will send you a reminder in that time frame.